Drivetech/mongodump-s3/README.md

 - `S3_PATH` - Default value is `mongodb`.
 Example `s3://your_bucket/mongodb`
 - `MONGO_COMPLETE` - Default not set.
 If set doing backup full mongodb
+- `MAX_BACKUPS` - Default not set.
+If set doing it keeps the last n backups in /backup